kkrypt0nn/centauri/documentation/docs/troubleshooting/token-issues/README.md

 ## Discord Tokens 101

-In order for your application to work, you will need to use a so called **token**.
+In order for your application to work, you will need to use a so-called **token**.
 Such a token is composed as a mix of letters, numbers and symbols, which is essential for your application.
 It acts as a key to send REST API request and connect to Discord's Gateway.
 That way it will be possible for you to control a Discord bot and act based on certain events.

 Every user account also works with the same token system with some small differences.